Legionella Risk Assessment Edinburgh £50 Add PAT Certificate £30

 National Landlords Association also have an interesting article regarding legionella risk assessments.
 The title is called How to protect your tenants and your property from Legionnaires’ Disease which can be seen by clink on the link below : https://landlords.org.uk/news-campaigns/blogs/how-protect-your-tenants-and-your-property-legionnaires-disease

-Now that you have read all the information regarding legionella and the legionella risk assessment required.
-Why not get in contact with Lothian PAT Testing Scotland as we can provide a really cost effective legionella risk assessment for only £50 (Vat Free) for customers in Edinburgh and the Lothians.
+Now that you have read all the information regarding legionella and the legionella risk assessment process.
+Why not get in contact with us, Lothian PAT Testing Scotland as we can provide a really cost effective legionella risk assessment in Edinburgh and Lothians for only £50 (Vat Free)

 Need a landlord legionella risk assessment contact us today on Tel : 07570 080429 or email firstname.lastname@example.org to make your booking !